 |Nov.
 10, 2014||House Committee on Ethics published the Office of Congressional Ethics Report and Findings and the member's response.|

 |Mar.
 22, 2018||House Committee on Ethics with publication of its report, the committee reproved the member for accepting a gift of rent-free office space even if it did not amount to a campaign contribution and ordered him to repay the value of the gift.|

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Rush is shown as a purple triangle. (analysis methodology)
+Rush is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Bobby Rush sits on the following committees:

 Rush was the primary sponsor of 6 bills that were enacted:

 - H.R.
 6496 (111th): To require reports on the management of Arlington National Cemetery.

 - H.R.
 4040 (110th): Consumer Product Safety Improvement Act of 2008